-In 2022, the Atacama Pathfinder Experiment (APEX) partnership between the Max-Planck-Institut für Radioastronomie (MPIfR), the European Southern Observatory (ESO), and the Onsala Space Observatory (OSO) formally ended.
-From 2023 on, APEX is a sole project of the MPIfR, hosted and operated by ESO.
-OSO continues to provide its SEPIA receiver for APEX.
-Operations are restricted to observations in the night and morning shifts, hence focussing on the best weather conditions.
-Observations are therefore in general conducted between 20:00 and 12:00 local time and the corresponding visibilities of targets should be considered.
+APEX is a project of the Max Planck Institute for Radio Astronomy (MPIfR), hosted and operated by the European Southern Observatory (ESO), and with the Onsala Space Observatory (OSO) providing its SEPIA receiver.
 Half of the MPIfR observing time is made available to the Max Planck Society (MPS) community, including MPIfR, and also to German universities and research institutes, all on a competitive basis.